This post contains affiliate links. Please refer to my disclosure for more information.

 Here are my steps for working with a photo.
 I’ll give an example of a photo used from deposit photos.
 This is an extreme situation.
 Most of your photos will start much smaller and will be easier to work with.
 I will do both with and without Photoshop.
 Photoshop makes it so easy!
 Before optimizing my file was 5.9MB AGH!!
 Do NOT upload those huge files to your site!

-- Open the file in photoshop.
+- Open the file in Photoshop.

-- File, Export, Save for Web (Legacy).
+- Go to File > Export > Save for Web (Legacy).

-- Upload to website!
+- Save and upload to your website!

 See the process here: (from 5.9 MB to 114 KB!)